chris-wood/chris-wood.github.io/_drafts/pushes.md

 Still, though, what's missing from this equation is an element of professionalism.
 Reviewing someone else's code is a very difficult task.
 To do it successfully you must understand the purpose of a code change, the context in which it was made.
-A professional programmer may (read: should) ask the devleoper to raionalize or explain design choices if they're not immediately clear.
+A professional programmer may (read: should) ask the developer to rationalize or explain design choices if they're not immediately clear.
 However, it is unreasonable to expect the reviewer to understand the entire thought process of the developer.
 This means that the cleanliness of the code under review is (for obvious reasons) the responsibility of the developer.

 This is where I want to bring the issue of code review and pre-commit quality checks back to full circle.
-As a developer, it is not enough to be able to show that your code changes meet some suitable measure.
+As a developer, it is not enough to be able to show that your code meets some suitable measure.
 It is possible for "unclean" or "dirty" code to meet these objectives.
 As a developer, you are ultimately responsible for producing clean code, and that includes, at a minimum: